69th Infantry Regiment (United States)

-The 69th Infantry Regiment was twice a Regular Army (United States) Infantry Branch regiment that never saw combat.
+The 69th Infantry Regiment was a United States Regular Army (United States) infantry regiment that never saw combat.

 The regiment was constituted 9 July 1918 in the Regular Army as the 69th Infantry and assigned to the 10th Infantry Division; Organized 10 August 1918 at Camp Funston, Kansas from personnel of the 41st Infantry.
 Relieved from the 10th Division and demobilized 13 February 1919 at Camp Funston.

-Constituted 1 October 1933 in the Regular Army as the 69th Infantry (Light Tank) and allotted to the Seventh Corps Area.
-Organized about 1936 with headquarters at Minneapolis, Minnesota.
-Disbanded 11 November 1944.
+The regiment was constituted in the Regular Army as the 69th Infantry Regiment (Light Tanks) on 1 October 1933 and allotted to the Seventh Corps Area.
+It was organized by October 1934 with Organized Reserve personnel as a "Regular Army Inactive" unit with headquarters at Minneapolis, Minnesota.
+It typically conducted inactive training period meetings at the University of Minnesota's ROTC armory or the Federal Building in Minneapolis, and conducted summer training at Fort Snelling, Minnesota.
+It also conducted infantry Citizens Military Training Camps some years at Fort Snelling as an alternate form of summer training.
+The regiment was disbanded on 11 November 1944.